 I imagine that each of us is as Adam or Eve in the garden and we choose to use our body and/or our musical instruments to worship, praise, thank and serve God or to follow the world, the flesh and the Devil.
 Better to serve in Heaven than to reign in Hell.
 I am a spiritual person who worships the Christian Trinity, including the Holy Spirit; one of the fruits of the divine Spirit is humility.
 Satan is a created being who vainly sought equality with God.
 In contrast Jesus is the divine Son of God “Who, existing in the form of God, did not consider equality with God something to be grasped, but emptied Himself, taking the form of a servant, being made in human likeness.
 And being found in appearance as a man, He humbled Himself and became obedient to death—even death on a cross.”
 (Philippians, 2:6-8) That’s my God.

 The musical direction I’m going in consistent with my spiritual identity is country gospel.
-I thought Johnny Cash was pretentious, but now I have a CD of his in my car and I like it as it shows him to be a fan of Jesus, and so am I. I also started playing some cowboy songs, but that led to a dead end with songs about the shadow of the cowboy – Mamas Don’t Let Your Babies Grow Up to be Cowboys, My Heroes Have Always Been Cowboys, This is the Last Cowboy Song… My hero is Jesus and he wasn’t a cowboy.
+I thought Johnny Cash was pretentious, but now I have a CD of his in my car and I like it as it shows him to be a fan of Jesus, and so am I. I also started playing some cowboy songs, but that led to a dead end with songs about the shadow of the cowboy – Mamas Don’t Let Your Babies Grow Up to be Cowboys, My Heroes Have Always Been Cowboys, This is the Last Cowboy Song… My hero is Jesus and he wasn’t a cowboy….That CD was missing The Greatest Cowboy Of Them All.

 I am using a thumb pick and am interested in the history of fingerpicking guitar beginning with early country musicians like Maybelle Carter, who was apparently influenced by black guitarist Lesley Riddle to play melody on bass strings and chords with a finger for strumming.
 Chet Atkins played in her ensemble and he learned from Merle Travis, who learned from a black guitarist in a style emulating stride piano.
-This fingerpicking style makes the thumb and fingers independent, so the guitar becomes like a mini piano.
+This fingerpicking style has much in common with 17th century lute piece Branles de Village by Robert Ballard; in his Orchesography Thoinot Arbeau strongly implies that the branle was a dance mainly performed by commoners.
+Ballard’s cousin Adrian Le Roy wrote a piece called Passemeze with the same bass pattern.
+This picking pattern makes the thumb and fingers independent, so the guitar becomes like a mini piano.
 Unlike pianists, guitarists are able to directly contact the strings, resulting in many musically satisfying nuances.
 Tommy Emmanuel apparently plucks with calloused fingertips rather than with nails and I’ve adopted this approach.
 Some finger style guitarists, including Paul Simon and Bruce Cockburn, began using a thumb pick and later switched to using the bare thumb to get a more natural sound.
 I’ve found that arranging some contemporary worship songs for finger style guitar makes them sound less sentimental.
 Male Christian musicians are united with the risen Christ; their worship music should not sound overly sentimental, as though Jesus were like a spiritual boyfriend – a rather perverse thought – but that he is their King, Lord, Master, Saviour… This relationship to Jesus seems to me penultimate, for the union with Christ allows the believer to enter the presence of God the Father, so one is ultimately a younger brother / servant of Jesus and a son of God the Father.
 These seem to me to be practical relationships leading to acts of service, rather than sentimentality and/or passivity, and worship music should reflect this distinction.
 Worship music celebrates and participates in the new creation, of a new self anticipating a new incorruptible body and a new heavens and earth.
 Christians are the real progressives for we have a real and sustainable future, and that’s good news worthy of proclaiming.
 We love even our enemies for hate and hate speech are works of the flesh.
 Mt 10:22: “all nations will hate you because you are my followers.
 But everyone who endures to the end will be saved.”
 So many who play victim to perceived haters are projecting their own hatred.
 God have mercy on their hateful and discordant souls.

 Global guitar is still relevant as I like to arrange a song with a meditative raga-like intro, play the song with a western cadence, get lost in the middle with Ornette Coleman’s Harmolodics, and find the way back to the song and concluding meditation.
 I am gigging in pubs, restaurants, and street churches, and even in parks with the Freedom Rally folks in an endeavour to find my voice, which may necessitate singing some old classics, like Put a Little Love in Your Heart / And the world will be a better place…